Here are a few expert tips for helping the employers to make the best use of Internshala services –

 2. Issue a formal offer letter – and ask the candidate to sign and return a scanned copy as formal acceptance.
 It is not a match until both the parties say ‘Yes’.
 You could download a Sample Offer Letter.

 Also, keep a few candidates as back up.
 If the chosen intern doesn’t accept the offer, you could extend it to the next best candidate.

 Hope these tips help you find the best interns for your company.
-If you face any problem then please free to write to us at email@example.com or give us a call at 0124-4004123.
+If you face any problem, then please feel free to write to us at firstname.lastname@example.org or give us a call at 0124-4004123.